-Intended Use/Indications for Use
+Intended Use

 The Intended Use of the product is to collect ultrasound image data that may be used by clinicians for diagnostic and procedural purposes.
-The product shall provide the ability for gathering clinically acceptable images and ultrasound data for the clinical presets and anatomies listed in "Indications for Use and Supporting Transducers" on page 91.
+The product shall provide the ability for gathering clinically acceptable images and ultrasound data for the clinical presets and anatomies listed in "Indications for Use and Supporting Transducers" on page 87.